josephbeller/JETSCAPEFIFO/README.md

  #### macOS

 1. Install Docker Desktop for Mac: https://docs.docker.com/docker-for-mac/install/
-2. Open Docker, go to Preferences --> Advanced and
+2. Open Docker, go to Preferences (gear icon) --> Resources --> Advanced and
     - (i) Set CPUs to max that your computer has (`sysctl -n hw.ncpu`),
     - (ii) Set memory to what you are willing to give Docker.